brimdata/zed/docs/lake/design.md

 ### Delete

 Data objects can be deleted with the `delete` command.
-This command simply removes the data from branch without actually deleting the underlying data objects thereby allowing time travel to work in the face of deletes.
+This command simply removes the data from the branch without actually deleting the underlying data objects thereby allowing time travel to work in the face of deletes.

-For example, this command deletes the three objects and/or commits referenced by the data object IDs:
+For example, this command deletes the three objects referenced by the data object IDs:
 ```
 zed lake delete -p logs <id> <id> <id>